1. Application for Admission to the College

-An International full fee student who is not living with her parent/s is required to have an approved arrangement with the College in relation to matters including accommodation and welfare.
+An International full fee student who is not living with her parent/s or with a Department of Home Affairs approved relative is required to have an approved arrangement with the College in relation to matters including accommodation and welfare.
 Where the College has issued a Confirmation of Appropriate Accommodation and Welfare (CAAW), the College has overall responsibility for the accommodation and welfare of the student.
-The College will appoint a delegate of the Principal as guardian.
+The College will appoint a delegate of the Principal to this role.

 A student not living with her parent/s must live in the MLC Boarding House or an MLC approved homestay accommodation.
-The College must be notified in writing by the student’s parent/s of a request to change accommodation arrangements.
+The College must be notified in writing by the student’s parent/s of any request to change accommodation arrangements.
 The Principal’s delegate must approve the new arrangements prior to the change.
-Any change of circumstances in a students living or welfare arrangements must be communicated in writing to the College and approved by the College prior to any change in care arrangements occurring.
+Any change of circumstances in a student’s welfare or living arrangements must be communicated in writing to the College and approved by the College prior to any change in care arrangements occurring.

 Fees and charges quoted for taxable supplies include GST where applicable